Dedicated K8s Service Accounts

 -

-Akeyless Gateway with network access to Kubernetes cluster.
+Akeyless Gateway with network access to the Kubernetes (K8s) cluster.

 -

-For a Rancher cluster, please create your Rancher API Key and refer to this section to extract your Rancher server CA certificate.
+For a Rancher cluster, please create your Rancher API Key and refer to Extract K8s Cluster CA Certificate to extract your Rancher server CA certificate.

 To enable and use token request projection on a self-managed cluster, you must specify each of the following command line arguments to kube-apiserver: